eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/datamanager/explore-module/index.md

 | -------- | ------- | -------- | -------------- | ------------ |
 | js.config.modules.explore.details.visualization.webvowlConfig.filter.degreeOfCollapsing | true | no | none | boolean |

-Use this property to enable the degree of collapsing function in the OWL viewer.
+Use this property to enable the degree of the collapsing function in the OWL viewer.

 | Property | Default | Required | Conflicts with | Valid values |
 | -------- | ------- | -------- | -------------- | ------------ |